TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/005 UserService.md

 The first method, `ValidateUser`, will take the two relevant arguments.\
-The first line of the method will look through the `users` list, and find the first User object, which matches the criteria specified by the lambda expression, i.e. a User object with the same username as provided with the method parameter.\
+The first line of the method will look through the `users` list, and find the first User object, which matches the criteria specified by the lambda expression, i.e. a User object with the same username as provided with the method parameter.

 If no object is found, an exception is thrown.
-This can then be handled somewhere else.
+This can then be handled somewhere else (in our case the Controllers).

 Then the passwords are checked.
 Again, if the wrong password is provided, an exception is thrown.